ThomPetrus/COSC310_Project_Chat_Bot/README.md

 https://spacy.io/

+It also uses Pickle for serializing and deserializing objects, Pandas for reading csv and tsv files, Numpy the math libraby and Tkinter for the GUI.
+If you don't have any of these for whatever reason they will also need to be installed.

 Bot Description:

 The current chat bot iteration interprets the intent and answers questions based on the dialogueFlow dataset.
 The qa_train_indexed_ans_text_v2 text file contains all the intents, question and associated answers for testing.
 The current prototype has not been fully refactored into its own script.